timdiels/velux_wli_130/infrared/readme.md

 ESPHome:

 - See `esphome/ir_codes.yaml` in this repo for the IR codes in ESPHome config format.
 See `esphome/example.yaml` for an example of how to use them.
+(ESPHome also has transmit_pronto but it'd be trickier to edit those codes to prevent the manual commands from stuttering)

 Flipper Zero: